jaARke/discord-lambda-py/README.md

 ### GitHub
 1. Create a new repository using this template.
-2. Add S3 keys to your repository's secrets (under "Settings" -> "Secrets").
+2. Add the following to your repository's secrets (under "Settings" -> "Secrets").
     * `AWS_ACCESS_KEY_ID`: The access key id for your S3 bucket.
     * `AWS_SECRET_ACCESS_KEY`: The secret access key id for your S3 bucket.
+    * `APP_ID`: The ID of your Discord application.
+    * `PUBLIC_KEY`: The public key of your Discord application.
+    * `BOT_TOKEN`: The token of your Discord bot.
 2. Clone your new repository.
 3. Fill out necessary fields in `.github/workflows/awsLambda.yml`.
 These fields are marked with `TODO` comments.
     * See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for a list of region codes.
 4. Push your changes to GitHub.
-This will trigger the workflow, which will deploy your Lambda function.
+This will trigger the workflow, which will deploy your Lambda function if everything is setup correctly.

 ## Development
 ### Adding Commands